jsalinasf/cheat_sheets/linuxCommands.md

 ### DELETE: Delete File or Folder

-	rm -f example02.txt  (To delete a File) rm -rd Presentations  (To delete a Folder)
+	rm -f example02.txt  (To delete a File)

+	rm -rd Presentations  (To delete a Folder and any folders included inside of it)

-* WARNING: the -r flag will delete all of the files contained within the Folder
+**WARNING: the -r flag will delete all of the files contained within the Folder**

 ### CAT: For Reading SHORT Content